A facility dedicated to experimentation, analyzation of spectra, and interpretation of results using Mössbauer spectroscopy.

 Mössbauer spectroscopy is a sensitive technique that provides information on the environment around the atom being probed.
 We have the ability to measure materials containing iron, antimony or europium.
 Tin is a possibility in future.
 The valency of the atom probed can be obtained from the isomer shift; quadrupole splitting can be determined, which is related to the local symmetry, and for magnetic materials, the hyperfine field can be measured.
 The advantages of the technique include low cost and fast results.

-For more information about this effect, see the following websites:
+For more information about this effect, see Wikipedia.

 A Conversion Electron Mössbauer Spectroscopy (CEMS) setup, suitable for thin films and multilayers is under construction.